DoTheEvo/selfhosted-apps-docker/prometheus_grafana/readme.md

     static_configs:
       - targets: ['localhost:9090']
 ```
+#### datasource.yml

+in /grafana/provisioning/datasources/datasource.yml

-**The entire /grafana/provisioning directory is bind mounted in to grafana container**
+bind mounted in to grafana container

 /grafana/provisioning/datasources/**datasource.yml** - grafana's datasource config file
 if one would not exist then during the first run it would ask for this info.